sematext/sematext-agent-java/docs/metrics-yaml-format.md

 Sematext App Agent supports the following metric data types:

 * `gauge`, `long_gauge`:  Gauge is a metric that represents a single numerical value that can arbitrarily go up and down.
+   Agent reports gauge metrics as their current value.
 Examples for gauge metric are current memory usage, current thread count, etc. Default aggregation is `AVG`
 * `counter`, `long_counter`: Counter is a cumulative metric that represents a single monotonically increasing counter whose value can only increase or be reset to zero on restart.
+Agent reports counter metrics as delta between current and previous measurement.
    Examples for counter metric are number of requests served, cache hits, etc. Default aggregation is `SUM`
 * `text`: Textual data type.
 Examples are database name, webapp name, etc. Typically used for metrics that have to be extracted as tags

 ## Derived Metrics